CARC 254 Active

 4. Submit with supporting documentation Bill the medical plan with the recoded claim, clinical documentation supporting medical necessity, and any required prior authorization or referral documentation.

 5. Follow up on medical plan processing Monitor the medical plan claim for adjudication.
-If the medical plan also denies, determine whether to appeal or bill the patient based on the denial reason.
+If the medical plan also denies, determine whether to appeal or post as a contractual adjustment based on the denial reason.

 Do Not Appeal This Code

-CO-254 means the dental plan does not cover this service — it is not a denial of the service's validity.
-The dental plan is directing you to submit to the patient's medical plan instead.
-Resubmit the claim to the medical plan rather than appealing the dental plan's determination.
+CARC 254 is a plan routing notification, not a coverage denial.
+The dental plan is directing the provider to submit the claim to the patient's medical plan for consideration.
+Resubmit to the medical plan rather than appealing the dental plan's determination.

 Common RARC Pairings